 Step 1: Click “Add Video” button to import P2 .mxf files

-Step 2: Choose “Apple ProRes 422 (*.mov)” as output (Pavtube MXF Converter for Mac has a preset option to choose a format specific to the Final Cut Pro)
+Step 2: Choose "Apple ProRes 422 (*.mov)" as output format

 Step 3: Click “Convert” button to convert P2 MXF on Mac

-As soon as the conversion is finished, click “Open” button to get the generated Apple ProRes 422 MOV files to FCP (X) for extending editing.
+As soon as the conversion is finished, click "Open" button to get the generated Apple ProRes 422 MOV files to FCP X for extending editing.